A world where the livelihoods of small holder coffee producers, workers and the communities of which they are part of are improving year by year.

 Including coffee farm workers in the quality set-up of a coffee farm not only gives them ownership of that quality but it earns their trust which allows us to discuss other topics like the role of the women in communities, traditional power structures in coffee farms,… Furthermore it gives us the possibility to get to know them on a deeper level, to gain insights into how their community is organized, how resilient it is and how we can work together to make ‘coffee farm work’ into a sustainable way of living for the workers too.

-A couple of times a year during harvest we provide a weeklong Coffee Farm Training for coffee professionals, this includes everything from selecting seeds for planting all the way up to milling and exporting.
-Get in touch if you’re interested in joining a training.
+A couple of times a year during harvest we provide a weeklong training for coffee professionals, this includes everything from selecting seeds for planting all the way up to milling and exporting.
+Get in touch if you’re interested in joining a Coffee Farm Training.

-For coffee enthusiast both from Nicaragua and abroad it exists in the form of volunteering or visiting a coffee farm.
+For coffee enthusiast both from Nicaragua and abroad you can also experience the reality of the coffee farm in the form of volunteering.

 - Management of natural resources: This involves the preservation of forests and water, self- sufficiency through agricultural and livestock production, ecological agriculture and the recognition of human values, especially respect for quality of life.

 - Appropriate use of technologies: We strive to integrate new technologies in an economic and practical way, we seek to take advantage of resources without exhausting or destroying them; from reusable energy source to the use of all the “waste” of the farm to produce fertilizers and feed the soil.
 This objective also applies to the production of consistent quality coffee using technologies in soil conservation, shade regulation and the alternative use of filters for the management of the water produced during the pulping of the coffee grapes.